-Joburg pools which will reopen for training purposes are: Linden pool, Florida North pool, Pimville pool, Dobsonville pool, Pioneer Park pool, Ellis Park pool, Lenasia Ext 2 and 5 pools, Zoo Lake pool and Coronationville pool.
+Joburg pools which have officially reopened include: Linden pool, Florida North pool, Pimville pool, Dobsonville pool, Pioneer Park pool, Ellis Park pool, Lenasia Ext 2 and 5 pools, Zoo Lake pool, Sydenham pool, Blairgowrie pool, Brixton pool and Coronationville pool.

 ZOO LAKE SWIM BATHSBuilt in the 1930s this well-maintained historic pool retains its original features.
 Probably the most unique thing about the Zoo Lake Swim Baths is its shape; 30 metres by 30 metres square.
 There are no demarcated lanes per se so pick a direction and do your laps, or for fun you can always opt for a full circuit – just watch out for the teenagers practicing their dive bombs near the shallow end.
 Arrive early to mark out your picnic spot on the grassy area overlooking the pool or if the sun is blazing you'll find shade on the bleachers.
 On weekends look out for the ice-cream bicycle doing the rounds.

 Address: Cnr Prince of Wales and Lower Park Dr, Parkwood

 This unusual swimming pool in Parkhurst's Verity Park is curve-shaped, making it slightly impractical for doing laps, although the location in one of Joburg's most fashionable suburbs, with fancy boutique shopping and plenty of cafes and ice-cream parlours just a few blocks away on 4th Avenue, are an added bonus for the families who like to come here at weekends and splash about.

 Status: This pool is unfortunately currently closed